bloominstituteoftechnology/node-db-challenge/README.md

 ## Description

-In this challenge, you build an application that lets users track `Projects` and `Actions` in the spirit of David Allen's _Getting Things Done (GTD)_ methodology.
+-In this challenge, you build an application that lets users track `Projects` and `Actions` in the spirit of David Allen's _Getting Things Done (GTD)_ methodology.

 Use _Node.js_, _Express.js_ and _Knex_ to build a RESTful API for a `Project Tracker` application that persists data to a _SQLite_ database.